 The theme for our 2014 lecture series is When East meets West.

-University of Sydney On-Line Payment System
+University of Sydney On-Line Payment System: Public Lectures Only

 If you wish to book and pay for your NEAF lecture using a credit card (MasterCard and Visa only), please use the University of Sydney's on-line payment system.